-On July 6, 2018, the Company granted nonqualified stock options to acquire an aggregate of 22,562 shares of the Company's common stock under the Company's 2017 Equity Plan to the Company's CEO and other Board members.
-The options granted are exercisable at \$0.29 per share, which is greater than the fair market value of the common stock on the date of grant as determined under the 2017 Equity Plan and represents the fair market value on May 31, 2018.
-The options are fully vested and exercisable as of the date of grant and will expire five years thereafter.
-Based on a Black-Scholes valuation model, these options were valued at \$2,997 in accordance with FASB ASC Topic 718.
+On October 8, 2018, the Company granted a nonqualified stock option to acquire 10,000 shares of the Company's common stock under the Company's 2017 Equity Plan to Frederick Van Zijl, who was appointed a director of the Company on that date.
+The option granted is exercisable at 0.24 per share, representing the fair market value of the common stock on the date of grant as determined under the 2017 Equity Plan.
+The option is fully vested and exercisable as of the date of grant and will expire five years thereafter.
+Based on a Black-Scholes valuation model, this option was valued at \$1,726 in accordance with FASB ASC Topic 718.